vespCV/VespaVelutina-Impact/README.md

 ## Project Overview

 Nearly a quarter century has passed since _Vespa velutina_ arrived by accident in Europe.
-And this Asian hornet with its yellow legs is using her wings to spread over a large part of Europe.
+And this Asian hornet (_Vespa velutina_) with its yellow legs is using her wings to spread over a large part of Europe.
 Adult workers need protein-rich prey to feed the developing larvae in their nests, which they obtain primarily from insects.
 They don't make it difficult for themselves—in Europe domesticated bees (_Apis mellifera_) are widely available and easy to catch.
-So, let's find out what is published about the contribution of the **yellow-legged hornet** to the decline of Western **honeybee** populations.
+So, let's find out what is published about the contribution of the **yellow-legged hornet** (_Vespa velutina_) to the decline of Western **honeybee** populations.

 **Population:** _Apis mellifera_ colonies in Europe

 **Comparison:** Colonies without _Vespa velutina_ predation/presence

 **Outcome:** Impact measures including:
-- Predation rates
+- _Apis mellifera_ Predation rates
-- Colony loss
+- _Apis mellifera_ Colony loss
 - _Apis mellifera_ behavior changes
-- Economic impact
+- Economic impact of _Vespa velutina_ on _Apis mellifera_

 **Limitations**
 - Studies on the impact of _Vespa velutina_ on _Apis mellifera_ aren't perfect flowers